Pular para o conteúdo principal

 12. Don't Sell Like a Tech Guy

-Very common in CEOs and founders who have experience in development is to be very proud of the authorship of a product (nothing fairer, right?).
+Very common among CEOs and founders with development experience is to be very proud of a product's authorship (nothing fairer, right?).
 But just because you wrote the code doesn't mean buyers want to see that technical part, no matter how good you think it is.
-Buyers don't care about you or the technology you've built; they only care about their needs and how your product can help with those demands.
+Buyers don't care about you or the technology you've built; they only care about their needs and how your product can meet them.

 13. Hire SDRs to make cold calls

 Selling innovations requires SDRs to make cold calls.
-In addition to cold calls and cold mail, making cold contacts via LinkedIn, direct mail or even presence in events will burst the market bubble.
+In addition to cold calls and cold mail, making cold contacts via LinkedIn, direct mail, or even presence at events will burst the market bubble.
 Innovative business sales teams must have a hunter profile and look for leads wherever they are.
-It takes speed and capturing market share as quickly as possible to fight against competitors who will eventually adopt your innovative ideas.
+It takes speed and the ability to capture market share as quickly as possible to fight competitors who will eventually adopt your innovative ideas.

 To Sell Innovative Businesses, You Need An Innovative Sales Process